 Overall, climate change will have widespread impacts on Canada; affecting food production, water, energy security and safety of infrastructure, all of which have implications for health, local economy and general well-being of Canadians (McBean 2008, 21).
-The toughest impact will be borne by vulnerable groups as their cultures and livelihoods become severely threatened by climate change.
+The toughest impact, however, will be borne by vulnerable groups as their cultures and livelihoods become severely threatened by anticipated and unforeseen impacts of climate change.
 Those dependent on climate-sensitive forms of natural capital are probably the greatest at risk.